Woflix/PLMMigration/Readme.md

 This is just a list of things that are either currently buggy or broken and are in line to be fixed.

 	+ Inline editing does not push changes to MySQL database
-	+ Refreshing from the database while viewing the enditem dashboard throws errors
 	+ More to be discovered...

+This is just a list of things that used to be bugged or broken but have been fixed

+	+ [FIXED] Refreshing from the database while viewing the enditem dashboard throws errors

 ---